 2004 Compared to 2003

 Cost of revenues increased from $231 million to $254 million, an increase of $23 million or 10% compared to revenue growth of 8%.
-Cost of revenues increased by a greater actual dollar and greater percentage than revenue.
-This increase in cost of revenues exceeded the increase in revenues on a percentage and absolute dollar basis because approximately half of the revenue growth in fiscal 2004 is from CorCareRX which has low gross margins.
+Revenues increase by a greater actual dollar and greater percentage than revenue.
+This increase in cost of revenues exceeded the increase in revenues on a percentage and absolute dollar basis because approximately half of the revenue growth in fiscal 2004 is from CorcareRX which has low gross margins.
 The largest components of the direct costs are direct salaries for case managers and bill review analysts which increased by $1 million, or 1%, from $73 million to $74 million because of the limited increase in bill volume processed and lack of growth in case management referrals.
 IME and MRI provider costs increased by $6 million, or 20%, from $30 million to $36 million.
-CorCareRX provider costs increased by $11 million, from $3 million to $14 million, due to the increase in revenues noted above.
+CorcareRX provider costs increased by $11 million, from $3 million to $14 million, due to the increase in revenues noted above.

-During fiscals 2003, 2004 and 2005, approximately 60%, 62%, and 62%, respectively, of general and administrative costs consisted of corporate systems costs, which include the corporate systems support, implementation and training, amortization of software development costs, depreciation of the hardware costs in the Company's national systems, the Company's national wide area network, and other systems related costs.
-The remaining 38% of the general and administrative costs consist of national marketing, national sales support, corporate legal, corporate insurance, human resources, accounting, product management, new business development, and other general corporate expenses.
+General and administrative costs consist primarily of corporate systems costs which include national support, software development and implementation, software training, the Company's national wide area network and other systems related costs.
+The rest of the general and administrative costs consist of national marketing, national sales support, corporate legal, insurance, human resources, accounting and other general corporate matters.

 Change in General and Administrative Costs